 An initial medical consultation by phone is available round the clock, 365 days a year.
 At the same time, you benefit from the following advantages:

-Yes.
-After you have received an initial assessment by phone from the PREMED-24 advice hotline, you can then make an appointment with a doctor of your choice, if necessary.
+Yes, if you have contacted the PREMED-24 advice hotline beforehand, you can then make an appointment with a doctor of your choice, if necessary.

-When you opt for the PREMED-24 advice hotline model, you agree to always first get an initial phone consultation in the event of a health problem.
+When you opt for the PREMED-24 advice hotline model, you agree to always contact PREMED-24 first in the event of a health problem.
 If you then still need to see a specialist, you can make an appointment with a doctor of your choice.
+Likewise, you can also use the BetterDoc service free of charge to find the best specialist for you.

 Only when you receive a consultation following a referral from the healthcare professional or doctor at the telemedicine centre.